diambra/docs/content/competitionPlatform/howToSubmitAnAgent/submitYourOwnAgent/_index.en.md

 math: true
 ---

-We officially support two different hosting services to submit your own agent:
+We support all types of git sources and we also included Hugging Face libraries for model download in the base image.
+These are the two recommended methods to host and submit your agents:

 <div style="font-size:1.125rem;">